 Bandwidth is the capacity of a channel to carry traffic.
 Protective relaying generally does not require high bandwidths.

-Audio signals produced by modems are usually carried via voice grade circuits having a frequency response of 300–3000 Hz.
+Audio signals produced by modems are usually carried via voice grade circuits having a frequency response of 300–3,000 hz.
 This is sufficient to allow reliable communications at up to 19.2 kbps.
-Digital channels used for relaying normally employ bit rates of 19.2 kbps or less.
+Digital channels used for relaying normally use bit rates of 19.2 kbps or less.

-Ethernet interfaces services are becoming more common and typically operate at 10/100/1000 Mbps.
+Ethernet interface services are becoming more common and typically operate at 10/100/1,000 Mbps.

 Quality

-The signal sent through the communications channel by the relay at Location A must be conveyed to Location B without a loss of information: i.e., the relay at Location B must be able to accurately decode the information it receives from Location A.
+The signal sent through the communications channel by the relay at Location A must be conveyed to Location B without a loss of information, i.e., the relay at Location B must be able to accurately decode the information it receives from Location A.

-Sections 8.2 (Analog), and 8.3 (Digital), and 8.4 (Packet) of the “Critical Communications Circuits Guideline” [2] contain information regarding the required quality of analog and digital circuits.
+Sections 8.2 (Analog), and 8.3 (Digital), and 8.4 (Packet) of the “Guidelines for the Design of Critical Communications Circuits” contain information regarding the required quality of analog and digital circuits.

 The quality of analog channels is described using, for example, frequency response, signal-to-noise ratio, total harmonic distortion, or phase noise.
-For digital channels, bit error rate (BER), errored second (ES), severely errored seconds (SES), unavailable seconds (UAS), and jitter (bit timing variations) are often used.
-For packet channels, packet loss rate (PLR), errored seconds (ES), severely errored seconds (SES), unavailable seconds (UAS), and jitter (packet arrival variation) are often used.
+For digital channels, bit error rate (BER), errored seconds (ES), severely errored seconds (SES), unavailable seconds (UAS), and jitter (bit timing variations) are often used.
+For packet channels, packet loss rate (PLR), ES, SES, UAS, and packet delay variation are often used.

 Latency/Delay